Bogdan131992/Project2-MemoryCardsGame/README.md

 - below 600 px, the playing cards are displayed only on two columns, and the size of the titles decreases.
 - To create a responsive website for all devices

-## 7. Deployment
+## 8. Deployment

-The project was deployed on Git Hub, after I created a new repository and wrote the program in Git Pod, I selected my project in GitHubGitHub repository I selected my project from the menu on the left.
+- The project was deployed on GitHub, after I created a new repository and wrote the program in Git Pod, I selected my project in Git Hub repository, after this I selected my project from the menu on the left.

 - Then I clicked on Settings and from the settings menu on the left I clicked on the Pages button